 B2X: How do you consider the relevance of customer service and a more product ownership centric approach for IBM in the future?

 Jürgen Lurz: There are two very visible trends and I would expect these to be even more relevant in the future.
 On the one hand – and especially in the IT industry – hardware gets more and more stable.
 In addition, more and more customers buy computing power and storage out of the cloud.
 On the other hand, customer service is becoming even more relevant.
 In many cases I have seen customer care becoming one of the major criteria for a buying decision especially in the B2B space.

 The importance of outstanding customer care for brand loyalty is ever increasing.
 The exclusive global study »Customer Care 2025« gives new insights into the service of the future.
-Check out the study results now!
+Get your free eBook with all study results now!

 B2X: Will this have an impact to your company’s customer service approach in the future?